Chevy

 How to Pronounce Chevy

 Our model has identified 2 different pronunciations for the name Chevy.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 50.0% confident that Chevy is pronounced as CHEH-vee.
-The next most likely pronunciation is SHEH-vee, at 50.0% confidence.
+Our model is 50.0% confident that Chevy is pronounced as SHEH-vee, which has 2 syllables.
+The next most likely pronunciation is CHEH-vee, at 50.0% confidence, with 2 syllables.

 2